-This past Saturday I visited with our twenty something son.
+Recently I visited with our twenty something son.
 As he walked in, he gave me a big hug and I kissed him on the cheek.
 As I was preparing for my parenting groups this week I was thinking about that moment.
 The hug and kiss of my son, who is definitely a young man now, was as sweet ( albeit a bit more scruffy and I was on my tip toes) as the snuggle I would have with him as a baby.
 Loving touch with your child is at the center of a parent and child bond.
 The connection between child and parent through touch is undeniable.
 I am a firm believer in the importance of touch and our children….from birth, to toddler years, preschool, school age, and yes even in the awkward teens.
 Continuing the physical hugs and kisses are important for your child and you.

 Snuggles and touches are natural for most parents with an infant.
 Infant massage has been proven to provide many benefits for babies.
 Routine loving massage can help an infant